 SSL stanza of the qm.ini file

-Use the SSL stanza of the queue manager configuration file to configure TLS channels on your queue manager.
+The SSL stanza is used to configure the TLS channels on a queue manager.

 Online Certificate Status Protocol (OCSP)

 A certificate can contain an AuthorityInfoAccess extension.
 This extension specifies a server to be contacted through Online Certificate Status Protocol (OCSP).
 To allow SSL or TLS channels on your queue manager to use AuthorityInfoAccess extensions, ensure that the OCSP server named in them is available, is correctly configured, and is accessible over the network.
 For more information, see Working with revoked certificates.

 A certificate can contain a CrlDistributionPoint extension.
 This extension contains a URL which identifies both the protocol used to download a certificate revocation list (CRL) and also the server to be contacted.